-With the generous support of individuals, organization and foundations, Easter Seals South Florida serves approximately 1,500 families each year through our school for special needs students, our education centers for at risk preschool children in our community, and our adult day services and in-home respite program that helps families care for adults living at home with Alzheimer’s disease.
+With the generous support of individuals, organization and foundations, Easterseals South Florida serves approximately 1,700 families each year through our school for special needs students, our education centers for at-risk preschool children in our community, and our adult day services and in-home respite program that helps families care for adults living at home with Alzheimer’s disease.

-Provide speech, occupational and physical therapy to our youngest children (birth – 3 years old) at our Child Development Center.
-By embedding these therapies into their day, we assure the children get the therapy they need which is essential in helping them achieve critical milestones.
-As a result of our inclusive model, in many cases children overcome their developmental delay.
-To providing this one-on-one therapy, we devote significant resources to ensure our children are making progress and thriving.
+Provide speech, occupational and physical therapy to our youngest children (birth – 3 years old) at our Child Development Centers.
+By embedding these therapies into their day, we ensure the children receive essential therapy to help them achieve critical milestones.
+As a result of our inclusive model, in many cases, children overcome their developmental delay.
+To provide this 1:1 therapy, we devote significant resources to ensure our children are making progress and thriving.

 Together and with your support, we make the lives of people living with disabilities so much better and we give families hope they can do the best for their loved one.

 As of August 31, 2020, combined functional expenses of $14,274,104 were allocated to:

 Management and General (4.7%)